The factorization theory of Thom spectra and twisted non-abelian Poincar\'e duality: Hochschild cohomology of Thom spectra

 \begin{rem} In general, higher topological Hochschild homology need not coincide with factorization homology.
-For $n \neq 1,3,7$, $S^n$ is not framed and thus $\int_{S^n} A$ is only defined for $A$ a framed $E_n$-algebra, that is, an $E_n ^{SO(n)}$ algebra.
+For $n \neq 1,3,7$, $S^n$ is not framed and thus $\int_{S^n} A$ is only defined for $A$ an $E_n ^{SO(n)}$ algebra.
 Higher Hochschild homology is defined for any $E_n$-algebra, and in particular does not depend on the data of an $SO(n)$-action.